 - Also, you will need to make sure that Google Maps API is configured or the offline address database is uploaded into Magento.

 If the feature is configured, during checkout customers will be able to choose between Shipping and Pickup In-Store.
 After the Pickup In-Store is selected, the shopper can choose a pickup location selected based on the location of their saved addresses in their address book.
 The pickup location selection can also be changed by the customer using a search and selection GUI:

-For guest users, the UX is essentially the same, the only difference is that the default pickup location cannot be preselected based from the address book information so the customer has to enter manually.
+For guest users, the UX is essentially the same; the only difference is that the default pickup location cannot be preselected based on address book information, so the customer has to enter it manually.

 Merchants can also place an order using Magento logic in the admin panel.
-To achieve this, follow the usual flow of placing an order via admin but for shipping method – select the In-Store Pickup option.
+To achieve this, follow the usual flow of placing an order via admin, but for the Magento shipping method, select the In-Store Pickup option.
 After the order is placed, there is the ability to notify the customer: